Renjithkumar993/Quiz-game/README.md

 ## Usage
-To accesss this website please visit https://renjithkumar993.github.io/Quiz-game/
+To accesss this website/application to play Quiz please visit https://renjithkumar993.github.io/Quiz-game/

 Here is the completed application looks like and the functinality .